John Mackintosh (luthier): Experimentation and later career in Dublin: 1819–1841

+Return to Scotland and later life: 1841–1850

+Sometime around 1841, Mackintosh returned to his native Scotland and settled in Dovecotland, Perthshire.
+His obituary suggests that he had abandoned violin-making, much to the opposition of his fiends, and had become obsessed with the epistemically impossible task of trying to invent perpetual movement.
+It is said that he pursued this impossible task with doggedness for the next 10 or so years.
+Mackintosh spent the final few years of his life as a recluse in his attic, refusing assistance from friends or family.
+He died tragically of starvation and poverty in December 1850.
+His obituary was published in The Times on Friday, 20 December and described him as a "violin-maker sometime residing in Dovecotland, and lately Dublin.
+M'Intosh was a Highlandman, and there acquired the art of violin-making, afterwards went to Ireland, where he commenced business...".

+Style and technique

+Mackintosh's style was typical of the later Irish school and heavily influenced by the Cremonese style of violin making.
+During his apprenticeship, he learned to make violins based on the Amati model, which his teacher, Perry, had by then adopted in favour of the earlier Stainer model.
+Perry is said to have studied directly from an Amati instrument lent to him by the Duke of Leinster.
+Additionally, Mackintosh would typically brand his violins externally at the back below the button 'MACKINTOSH/DUBLIN', a signature of the Irish school.

 Mackintosh based his violins broadly on Italian models, including Amati, Stradivari and Guarneri.
 In his 1837 publication, Mackintosh states that he had studied each of these makers in great detail, particularly Stradivari, of whom he had several instruments pass through his hands.
 Mackintosh also experimented greatly in pursuit of replicating the old Italian masters' instruments.
-He states that he tried "steaming, steeping, stoving, boiling, and baking the timber; I have also used all kinds of spirits, caustics, and acids, but all these disorganised the pores and impaired the fibres of the timber".
+He states that he tried "steaming, steeping, stoving, boiling, and baking the timber", as well as using "all kinds of spirits, caustics, and acids" but that "these disorganised the pores and impaired the fibres of the timber".
 He also states that he discovered the process by which such instruments could be achieved, and that 16 years earlier he had produced "three violins of timber which had been in a certain situation for a particular purpose" which were since reported by their owners to be as good as any Cremona instrument.
+This would suggest that he made such instruments around 1821 whilst working at 10 Essex Quay.

 Extant instruments

-It is unknown how many instruments Mackintosh produced in his lifetime.
+It is unknown how many instruments Mackintosh produced in his lifetime as they were not numbered.
 One of his violins is preserved in the National Museum of Ireland as part of a collection of musical instruments by Irish makers.
 The collection also includes instruments by other 18th and 19th century luthiers including Mackintosh's teacher, Perry, as well as John Delany, Thomas Molyneux and George Ward.
+Another of his violins is preserved as part of the Chimei Museum's musical instruments collection.

-Some of Delany's extant instruments:
+Some of Mackintosh's extant instruments: